For the first time in over a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.

 Again, just like the MSI variant, there is no MSRP available.

-This is far from Gigabyte’s flagship variant of the RX 6900 XT, so we can’t exactly justify such a large increase in price.
+This is far from Gigabyte’s flagship variant of the RX 6900 XT, so we can’t exactly justify such a significant increase in price.

 This one is smaller than the Gaming X Trio.
 The entire GPU is only 286 mm long, almost 3cm shorter.
 This is expected because the flagship model usually features a beefier heatsink.

-We have seen this same design used for other AMD GPUs, such as the RX 6800 and the RX 6800 XT, but this is a far more powerful card.
+This same design is used for other AMD GPUs, such as the RX 6800 and the RX 6800 XT, but this is a far more powerful card.
 Does this mean the heatsink won’t be able to keep up with the demand?
 We will explore that later.
 For now, let’s see what the design has to offer.

 As is usually the case, there is a triple-fan setup and a basic black shroud surrounding the fans.
 There is nothing too interesting to report on the front or the sides either.